-- a) To provide for the use of a full range of regulatory mechanisms for the purpose of implementing the land use, growth management and infrastructure objectives and policies of this Plan. - b) To co-ordinate the City's capital works program, long term Asset Management Plan, this Plan and the budget to maximize benefits to the city's physical, natural, economic and social environment and financial sustainability. - c) To support other strategic initiatives of the City.

-a) This Plan shall be implemented by both public and private development in accordance with the policies of this Plan and other regulatory mechanisms.
+- a) To provide for the use of a full range of regulatory mechanisms for the purpose of implementing the land use, growth management and infrastructure objectives and policies of this Plan. - b) To co-ordinate the City's capital works program, long term Asset a) This Plan shall be implemented by both public and private development in accordance with the policies of this Plan and other regulatory mechanisms.
 Municipal by-laws, including zoning by-laws, public works and public undertakings shall conform to this Plan.